 Cylindricity Tolerance Zone

-The cylindrical tolerance zone is created by two surfaces that are equally distanced as per the cylindrical tolerance value.
+Two equally distanced surfaces create the cylindrical tolerance zone as per the cylindrical tolerance value.
 The specified surface ( Red surface in the below case) should not deviate beyond these two surfaces.

 Cylindricity Tolerance Drawing Callout

 The below image shows how circularity tolerance is shown in the drawing.
 Since it’s a form of tolerance, so no modifier or datum reference is required.

 How To Measure Cylindricity

 Cylindricity can be measured using a height gauge.
 You need to constrain the cylinder along the axis and then rotate it.
 A height gauge then touches the outer surface of the cylinder.
 Due to cylindricity tolerance, there will be some variation in the height gauge movement.
 Make a note of that amount of height gauge movement, and that will be your cylindricity tolerance value.
 If the value is less than the value specified in the drawing, then the part is qualified.